 These tools test the RAM read, write, and latency of your RAM.

 Benchmarking is particularly great for enthusiasts and overclockers who wish to tweak the settings of their RAM modules.

-- The before and after performance results with XMP disable and enabled.
+- The before and after performance results with XMP disabled and enabled.

-- How your RAM modules compares to the rest of RAM modules with similar specs out there.
+- How do your RAM modules compare to the rest of the RAM modules with similar specs out there?